 Located 40 kilometres or so from Koh Samui in Thailand is an archipelago of 42 islands covering 102 square kilometres.
-Together, the islands and surrounding waters form Ang Thong Marine National Park, which was designated a national park in 1980, and the landscape is somewhat reminiscent of Vietnam’s Halong Bay with towering limestone karsts, a number of scenic viewpoints and pristine snorkeling spots.
+Together, the islands and surrounding waters form Ang Thong Marine National Park, which was designated a national park in 1980.
+The landscape is somewhat reminiscent of Vietnam’s Halong Bay with towering limestone karsts, a number of scenic viewpoints and pristine snorkeling spots.

 A day trip to Ang Thong National Marine Park (AKA Angthong National Marine Park) from Koh Samui is a must-do in my books – spend the day cruising, snorkeling, kayaking and taking in the unfettered nature and marine life.
 Make sure you add it to your Thailand itinerary!
 The best way to travel to Ang Thong Marine National Park is by booking yourself onto a day cruise – but the question is, which one?

 There are dozens and dozens of boat operators in Koh Samui, all at varying price points and with slightly different Ang Thong Marine National Park day trip itineraries.
 After reading through hundreds of reviews, we decided to book the semi-private Ang Thong National Marine Park tour on the Blue Dragon boat with Tours Koh Samui.